pujitha3perambaduru/ANPR-and-ATCC-for-Smart-Traffic-Management/README.md

-# 🚦 AI-Powered ANPR & Helmet Detection System
+# 🚦 ANPR and ATCC for Smart Traffic Management

 An AI-based smart traffic surveillance system integrating **Automatic Number Plate Recognition (ANPR)** and **Helmet & Triple Riding Detection** using **YOLOv8, OpenCV, and Tesseract OCR**.
 The system monitors traffic from videos, images, or live webcam feeds and logs traffic violations in real-time.